eigenfoo/old-eigenfoo.github.io/_posts/2019-09-30-prob-prog-frameworks.md

-the probability distributions that the random variables in your model can assume (e.g. Normal or Poisson), and by _transformations_ I mean deterministic mathematical operations you can perform on these random variables, while still keeping track of the derivative of these transformations[^2] (e.g. exponentials, logarithms, sines or cosines).
+the probability distributions that the random variables in your model can assume (e.g. Normal or Poisson), and by _transformations_ I mean deterministic mathematical operations you can perform on these random variables, while still keeping track of the derivative of these transformations[^3] (e.g. exponentials, logarithms, sines or cosines).

 This is a good time to point out that the interactions between the language/API and the distributions and transformations libraries is a major design problem.
-Here's an embarassingly short list of necessary considerations:
+Here's a (by no means exhaustive) list of necessary considerations:

-1. In order to build the posterior density, the framework must keep track of every distribution and transformation specified by the model, while also computing the derivatives of any such transformations.
-Should this happen eagerly, or should it be deferred until the user specifies what the model will be used for?
+1. In order to build the model density, the framework must keep track of every distribution and transformation, while also computing the derivatives of any such transformations.
+This results in a Jekyll-and-Hyde problem where every transformation requires a forward and backwards definition.
+Should this tracking happen eagerly, or should it be deferred until the user specifies what the model will be used for?
 1. Theoretically, a model's specification should be the same whether it is to be used for evaluation, inference or debugging.
 However, in practice, the program execution (and computational graph) are different for these three